Contents

 When should you consider medical help for cat allergies?

 If allergy is suspected, and symptoms are troublesome enough to impact your activities of daily living or quality of life, then treatment is usually suggested.
 Discussing this with a doctor (such as a telehealth appointment with Hola Health) is recommended as treatment often involves rinsing out the nostrils and nasal cavity with a spray or squirt bottle containing saline (sterile salty water), followed by medication (both of which are sprayed into your nostrils) 60 minutes later.
 Nasal steroids and antihistamines are commonly suggested in combination, but in children it is less likely that nasal steroids would be suggested.
 Although nasal steroids are the most effective treatment, they can take up to a couple of days to start having benefit.
 Oral antihistamines are also a treatment option, although less effective than the nasal route.
 All medications can be purchased over the counter without the need for a prescription.
+Also read: When you should see an allergy specialistWhat are the best natural remedies for cat allergy?

 The particles which make up the cat saliva can be so sticky that they can persist in the home for up to six months (even once the cat is removed), and in cat's bedding for up to four years.
-To help reduce this, treatment with medicines should not be used without simple self-help techniques, such as;
+To help reduce this, treatment with medicines should not be used without simple self-help techniques, such as;- washing your cat weekly (in the interim, using pet friendly wipes can be a good way to give a quick clean of your pet),

 - wearing a mask and gloves when washing your cat and when cleaning your home,